 A Strategic Way to fix advertising agency failures

 Choose a brand agency.
 We start in a different place and, at least at Stealing Share, we solute a different flag.

 The average agency comes up with a new campaign in six weeks.
-A better use of your money is to fix the problem, then give the agency the six weeks it needs to execute a share stealing strategy.
-There are no short cuts.
+Better use of your money is to fix the problem, then give the agency the six weeks it needs to execute a share stealing strategy.
+There are no shortcuts.
 Maybe that’s why the average life expectancy of an agency of record is less than three years.